Queen Mary I

 A number of flecks of gold leaf were noted beneath the red glaze (see micro 19).
 It was thought that these might indicate that these sections also had metal leaf below the paint, as in the bodice, but on close inspection it was found that these specks are probably remnants of the gold from the edges of the bodice, accidentally brushed into the sleeve areas during the painting process.

 After the gold leaf and glazes, in certain areas of the patterned bodice, a thin layer of white was painted in order to block in some of the decorative elements.
 Pink horizontal stripes were then carefully painted over the thin white layer, before the final white loop threads were added (see also Paint sampling).
 Silver leaf was then applied to some or all of the small loop thread details, but this is now heavily abraded, and the loop threads now show only remnants of silver leaf (see micro 01).
-This technique very closely relates to that identified in the portrait of Catherine Parr (NPG 4451).
+This technique very closely relates to that identified in the portrait of Katherine Parr (NPG 4451).

 A very rich green pigment (possibly verdigris) can be seen in the green gem of the ring.